Skip to main content

 16. Take a virtual tour of our campuses.

-17. Help ensure guide dog teams have access in public spaces.
+17. Help ensure guide dog teams have access to public spaces.

-Guide dog handlers have a legal right to access in all public spaces, including public transit and ride shares.
-You can help advocate to for inclusion at your workplace, school and at local businesses that you frequent.
+Guide dog handlers have a legal right to access all public spaces, including public transit and ride shares.
+You can help advocate for inclusion at your workplace, school, and local businesses that you frequent.

 19. Become a member of our Legacy Society.